| Title: | MrDAG: Bayesian causal graphical model for joint Mendelian randomization analysis of multiple exposures and outcomes |

 exposures and outcomes with directed causal effects only from the former to the latter

-List of the hyper-parameters list(w, a, U, tempmax)
+hyperPar List of the hyper-parameters list(w, a, U, tempMax) and, if specified, MrDAGcheck list

 Andersson SA, Madigan D, Perlman MD (1997).